 Considered state-of-the-art when built in 1890, the farmhouse has features quite uncommon for the time.
 These include cutting-edge creamery equipment, as well as conveniences such as hot running water, central heat, gas lighting, and an indoor bathroom.

 The 1890 Farm Manager’s House exemplifies Billings Farm’s role as a model dairy operation and Frederick Billings’ determination to apply progressive solutions to practical agricultural problems of the times.
 Visitors will be greeted by interpreters who take you back in time, answering questions about the house and its occupants.
-Depending on the time of year, there are regular guided tours, programs featuring 1890’s artifacts and pastimes, cooking demonstrations and tastings, children’s book readings and more.
+Self-guided tours based on varied themes are also available.
+Depending on the time of year, there are programs featuring 1890’s artifacts and pastimes, cooking demonstrations and tastings, children’s book readings and more.

 Be sure to check our daily schedule for more information on what’s happening the day of your visit.